Can the abuser have a gun?

 - Give a copy of the order to anyone who is named in and protected by the order.

-- Take steps to safety plan, including possibly changing your locks and your phone number.
+- Take steps to safety plan, including possibly changing your locks and your passwords to online accounts, etc.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey orders for protection, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-For more information please visit the Safety Tips page.
-Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support.
+For more information, please visit our Safety Planning page.
+Advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.

 I was not granted an order for protection.
 What are my options?

 If you are not granted an order for protection, there are still some things you can do to try to stay safe.
-It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
-They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
-To find a shelter or an advocate at a local program, please go to our MN Advocates and Shelters page.
+It might be a good idea to contact one of the domestic violence resource centers on our MN Advocates and Shelters page to get help, support, and advice on how to stay safe.
+They can help you develop a safety plan and connect you with the resources you need.
+For safety planning ideas and information, go to our Safety Planning page.

 If you were not granted an order for protection because your relationship with the abuser does not qualify as a “family or household member,” you may be able to seek protection through a harassment restraining order (HRO).